-I love reading the prison prayers of Paul (Ephesians 1:15-23, 3:14-21; Philippians 1:9-11, Colossians 1:9-12) because we see the heart of what the apostle desired for us.
+I love reading Paul's prison prayers (Ephesians 1:15-23, 3:14-21; Philippians 1:9-11, Colossians 1:9-12) because we see the heart of what the apostle desired for us.
 Amid this trial, Paul didn't pray the believers in Ephesus or Philippi would live their best life now.
 He didn't pray for material blessings, but his focus was on the spiritual and the unlimited and glorious blessings we have from being in Christ.

 “He did not ask God to give them what they did not have, but rather prayed that God would reveal to them what they already had.